Simransharma-111/Diwali-Sales-Analysis-EDA-/README.md

 - Performed EDA to uncover sales patterns and customer behavior trends.
 - Created insightful charts and graphs using Matplotlib and Seaborn.
 - Identified key sales drivers and provided actionable business insights.

+## project Insight
+- Married women age group 26-35 yrs from UP,  Maharastra and Karnataka working in IT, Healthcare and Aviation are more likely to buy products from Food, Clothing and Electronics category*